 The poet Samuel Taylor Coleridge (1772-1834) turned the phrase on its head in the poem On a Volunteer Singer:

 Swans sing before they die; ’twere no bad thing

 Did certain persons die before they sing.

-If people ever did believe in the 'singing before death' story, few would now claim to do so.
 'Swan-song' is now used figuratively and most commonly to refer to celebrated performers embarking on 'farewell tours' or 'final performances'.
 Those ironic quote marks were never more appropriate than in the case of Nellie Melba, whose swan song consisted of an eight year long string of 'final concerts' between 1920 and 1928.
 This led to the popular Australian phrase - 'more farewells than Nellie Melba'.